willyneutron/lubuntu_in_chuwi_Hi10Pro/README.md

 improvement in speed and screen fluency, but I have not measured it in any way, it is just subjective.
 If you are running your system from a USB stick, installing these drivers could cause graphic crashes if you try to use the USB stick in other systems.**

+**NOTE 2: It seems that Intel is discontinuing this method of driver update as you can read [here]("https://01.org/linuxgraphics/downloads/update-tool")**

 This information is based on a guide published in [slimbook.es](https://slimbook.es/tutoriales/linux/132-que-es-y-como-instalar-intel-graphics-update-tool-for-linux-en-ubuntu-15-04-y-15-10)